arnob-bro/sabiha-collections-website/backend/docs/product_management.md

   "is_active": true,
   "category_id": null
 }
 ```

 #### Error Responses

 - **400**: Missing `name`, `slug`, or `price`; invalid price format
 - **500**: Database transaction failure

 #### Integration Notes

 - When sending form-data (e.g., with file uploads), stringify `variants` and `images` arrays
 - Images can be URLs (string) or objects with `{url, is_featured}` structure
 - Transaction ensures data consistency—if any variant/image insert fails, entire operation rolls back
 - Use slug for SEO-friendly URLs; ensure uniqueness at application level

+## **Why `is_active` Is Used (Important Explanation)**

+### ✔ Purpose of `is_active`

+`is_active` indicates whether a product is **available for customers**.
+It is essential for:

+- Temporarily disabling a product without deleting data.
+- Keeping product history intact.
+- Hiding discontinued items from the frontend.
+- Preventing accidental ordering of unavailable products.

+### ❌ What happens if you _do not_ use `is_active`?

+- You would have to **delete** the product to hide it.
+- Deleting causes:

+  - Loss of reviews
+  - Loss of inventory/variant info
+  - Loss of images
+  - Breaks SEO pages
+  - Breaks orders linked to those products

+- No way to “pause” or “disable” a product.
+- Higher database management risk.

+**`is_active` = safe soft-delete mechanism.**

 ---

 ### Get Products (GET /products)

 #### Backend Flow

 1. Parses query parameters: `page`, `limit`, `search`, `category_id`, `minPrice`, `maxPrice`, `is_active`, `sort`
 2. Builds dynamic SQL WHERE clauses based on provided filters
 3. Executes two queries in parallel: